svenssonjoel/lispBM/doc/manual/ch1_introduction.md

 abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ+-*/=<>#
 ```

-Characters that are ok on any other position withing a symbol name string:
+Characters that are ok on any other position within a symbol name string:
 ```
 abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789+-*/=<>!?
 ```